 There is a new variation of DDoS attack that allows attackers to target authoritative DNS servers.
 The vulnerability was identified this week leading to a 50% increase in traffic volume for the .nz authoritative servers.
 In this case, it was caused by two misconfigured domains, however this helped to identify a potential weakness that could have been exposed by attackers.

 The name given to this vulnerability is TsuNAME.
 It has the potential to impair core internet services.
-This is particularly concerning because authoritative DNS servers are commonly managed by both government and private organizations, including Internet Service Providers (ISPs) and worldwide tech giants.
+This is particularly concerning because authoritative DNS servers are commonly managed by both government and private organisations, including Internet Service Providers (ISPs) and worldwide tech giants.

 TsuNAME is focused on targeting vulnerable recursive resolvers causing them to overwhelm authoritative servers with large amounts of malicious DNS queries.
 Recursive resolvers are vulnerable when domain names are misconfigured with cyclic dependent DNS records.
 When vulnerable resolvers access these misconfigurations, they begin repetitively sending malicious DNS queries to authoritative servers.